dosco/graphjin/README.md

 Having worked with compilers before I saw this as a compiler problem.
 Why not build a compiler that converts GraphQL to highly efficient SQL.

-This compiler is what sits at the heart of Super Graph with layers of useful functionality around it like authentication, remote joins, rails integration, database migrations and everything else needed for you to build production ready apps with it.
+This compiler is what sits at the heart of Super Graph, with layers of useful functionality around it like authentication, remote joins, rails integration, database migrations, and everything else needed for you to build production-ready apps with it.

 ## Features

 - Complex nested queries and mutations
 - Auto learns database tables and relationships
-- Role and Attribute based access control
+- Role and Attribute-based access control
-- Opaque cursor based efficient pagination
+- Opaque cursor-based efficient pagination
-- Full text search and aggregations
+- Full-text search and aggregations
 - JWT tokens supported (Auth0, etc)
 - Join database queries with remote REST APIs
 - Also works with existing Ruby-On-Rails apps
 - Rails authentication supported (Redis, Memcache, Cookie)
 - A simple config file
-- High performance GO codebase
+- High performance Go codebase
 - Tiny docker image and low memory requirements
 - Fuzz tested for security
 - Database migrations tool
 - Database seeding tool
 - Works with Postgres and YugabyteDB

 ## Documentation